Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • hardening of the body;

-• observance of the daily routine;
+• maintaining a daily routine;

 • development of resistance to stress.

-Hardening of the body
+Hardening the body

 Hardening methods include: